Oswald Peraza Preview, Player Props: Yankees vs. Nationals

-The New York Yankees, including Oswald Peraza (hitting .129 in his past 10 games, with five walks and four RBI), battle starting pitcher MacKenzie Gore and the Washington Nationals at Yankee Stadium, Wednesday at 7:05 PM ET.
+The New York Yankees and Oswald Peraza, who went 0-for-3 last time in action, take on Patrick Corbin and the Washington Nationals at Yankee Stadium, Thursday at 1:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Nationals.
+In his last game he had a hitless performance (0-for-3) against the Nationals.

 Oswald Peraza Game Info & Props vs. the Nationals